Black Male Initiative Summit

 invites 8-9th graders from Denver Metro Area Schools

 to cultivate leadership skills

 In partnership with Denver metro area schools, the Center hosted the 4th annual Black Male Initiative Summit (BMIS) on Friday, April 19th.
-This year’s theme was I am the Master of My Fate: Leadership, Education and Black Male Identity, serving to cultivate the leadership potential of young Black male students.
+Last year’s theme was I am the Master of My Fate: Leadership, Education and Black Male Identity, serving to cultivate the leadership potential of young Black male students.
 Our goal is to ensure that every participant leaves with a better understanding of their identity as a Black male and what it takes to become a leader in his personal life, school, and community.
 The Summit will provide participants with the tools to empower and enable their leadership skills by modeling the attributes of successful students and leaders.

 Participants engaged in a process to prepare and plan for their future through a mentor-facilitated process.
 Each student identified an aspect of his life (school, social, college and career readiness, community, etc.) that he would like to actively improve, in order to create positive personal change and enhancement to his academic and/or social achievement.
 Our goal is to ensure that every participant left with a better understanding of what it takes to become a leader in his personal life, school and community.

 DU Morgridge College of Education faculty members Dr William Cross and Dr Franklin Tuitt, also Associate Provost for Inclusive Excellence, guided the development of foundational tenets for the Summit.